lilbud/lilbud.github.io/_posts/2025-12-03-databruce-update.md

 Changed how tables are rendered, utilizing server side rendering instead of the default.
 Meaning sorting/searching/filtering is handled differently.
 Which means that tables load faster.

 ## Searching
 The search bar also now accepts regular expressions (or regex).
 Regex is a way of searching text by matching patterns, as compared to "standard" searching, which is more limited.
+As a note, the regex search is case insensitive.
+So capitalization doesn't matter.

 An example can be seen below, and more on regex can be found [here](https://www.freecodecamp.org/news/practical-regex-guide-with-real-life-examples/).

 ```
 night: matches the word "night" anywhere in text.